 German stock corporation law stipulates that at least one member of the supervisory board of a public interest entity must have expertise in the field of accounting and at least one other member of the supervisory board must have expertise in the field of auditing, the so-called "Financial Experts".
 In addition, the majority of supervisory board members, including the chairman, must be independent.
 These statutory composition rules are intended to ensure the quality of the supervision of the supervisory board and its professionalization.

 However, it is equally important to have an independent "Legal Expert" on the supervisory board, even if this is not regulated by law.
-Not only because the legal framework is becoming increasingly complex - just think of digitization and compliance - but also in order to quickly have the necessary technical expertise at hand in special situations, whether in corporate crises, transactions or even just in operational business.
+Not only because the legal framework is becoming increasingly complex - just think of the number of new regulations with regard to environment, social & governance issues - but also in order to quickly have the necessary technical expertise at hand in special situations, whether in corporate crises, transactions or even just in operational business.
 The latter is also increasingly important because any company today can quickly find itself in disadvantageous situations due to active shareholders and a business-critical public.

 For many years, I have been advising companies, management boards and supervisory boards as a lawyer - specializing in corporate law, also in an international environment.
 In doing so, I have been able to acquire specific expertise, particularly in the areas of corporate governance and stock corporation law.
 This includes in particular expertise on